ozwaldorf/ic_git_mirror/README.md

 ## Cloning your mirrored repositories

-At this point, you should be able to clone the repos with any git client like so:
+At this point, you should be able to clone the locally hosted repos with any git client like so:

 ```bash
 git clone http://rrkah-fqaaa-aaaaa-aaaaq-cai.localhost:8000/ic_otp.git